Frequently Asked Questions

 Q. When is move-in day?

-A. Freshmen Fall 2017 move-in is Monday, August 21.
-Upperclassmen can return beginning Saturday, August 26.
+A. Freshmen Fall 2020 move-in is tentatively Wednesday, August 19.
+Upperclassmen can return beginning Saturday, August 24.

 Q. Is specialty housing available?

-A. There are four different Living and Learning Communities.
+A. There are different Living and Learning Communities as well as Gender Inclusive housing.
 Please visit here for more information.